martian-cloud/tharsis-docs/docs/cli/tharsis/commands.md

 <details><summary>Expand for explanation</summary>

-- `--endpoint-url`: Tharsis API endpoint.
+- `--endpoint-url`: the Tharsis API endpoint.
 Can be "-" to delete the profile.
 - `--profile`: name for the profile.

 </details>